adjust/dev-docs/docs/ios/features/configuration/att.md

    - Description
 * - `ATTrackingManagerAuthorizationStatusNotDetermined`
    - `0`
-   - The user has not responded to the access prompt yet
+   - The user hasn't responded to the access prompt yet
 * - `ATTrackingManagerAuthorizationStatusRestricted`
    - `1`
    - Access to app-related data is blocked at the device level